 6. Dungtse Lhakhang:

-Located on the edge of a hill between Paro and Dopchari valley, across the bridge from Paro town, the temple was built by the saint Thangtong Gyalpo.
+Located on the edge of a hill between Paro and Dop Shari valley, across the bridge from Paro town, the temple was built by the saint Thangthong Gyalpo.
 The Buddhist iconography depicted in the Chorten is considered a unique repository of the Drukpa Kagyu School.
 While one story goes that the Lhakhang was built to subdue an evil serpentine force.
 Another story says that the Lhakhang was built on the head of a demoness.

 7. Kichu Monastery:

-By far, Kichu Lhakhang is one of Bhutan’s oldest monasteries.
-King Songtsen Gampo of Tibet built it in 659.
+By far, Kichu Lhakhang is one of the oldest monasteries in Bhutan.
+The King of Tibet, Srongtsen Gampo built it in 659 AD.
+It is one of the 108 temples built by him in a single day across the Himalayan region.
 Legend goes that the King built it to overpower the left foot of a giant ogress that was thwarting the establishment of Buddhism in Tibet.
 Pilgrims circumambulate around the temple spinning its many prayer wheels, seeking blessings and offering prayers.

-Upon entering the inner courtyard you’ll see a mural to the right of the doorway of King Gesar of Ling, the popular Tibetan warrior-king, whose epic poem is said to be the world’s longest.
+In the inner courtyard, you’ll see a mural of King Gesar of Ling.
+He was a popular Tibetan warrior-king, whose epic poem is said to be the longest in the world.

 This hike is an overnight trek that is highly recommended.
 It provides a great view of the Paro valley.
 Hikers can soak in the gorgeous sunsets over the mountains of Haa.
 It also provides for an interesting cliff-face pilgrimage site, and one can look at all the chapels above Taktshang Goemba, not to forget the spectacular view it offers of the Tiger’s Nest Monastery.
 For the adventurous, the trail can also double as an excursion to a sky burial site.